 4. Keep your outros clean and simple

 You can add all four elements to your outro but it loses focus and makes it look cluttered.
 Keep your outros simple and clean to prevent distractions and make it easy for your audience to grasp information.
+If you are using static graphic outro, grab any brushes for watercolor illustration and paint a visually compelling image background.

 The main purpose of outros is to boost engagement with your audience.
 Nobody likes cluttered outros.
 In fact, they can backfire entirely.
 So keep your outro no-nonsense, sophisticated, and sleek—one that communicates the message without any struggles.
 If you’re planning to add verbal CTAs, pick soothing music for your outro background rather than a loud, jarring tune.